In the beginning, the world was good.

 This origin story, the one passed down by the ancient Hebrews and captured on paper at the very front of the Bible, is quite different than the stories told by the neighbors of those who knew God.
 Many of them had stories of earth created out of cosmic conflict and divine unrest.
 Some of them told tales of humans made to do chores for the gods, who didn’t want to get their hands dirty.
 But Genesis says something else—in this story, a fully fulfilled God creates the universe, and places in it earth.
 Over the course of a week of creative work, his immense creativity forms diverse, fascinating landscapes, from snowy mountain peaks to mossy forests to sprawling deserts where sand goes on and on and on.
 He shapes beautiful, peculiar creatures, from nightingales singing their songs in the treetops to fish darting back and forth underwater to gazelles bounding across the savanna.
 And everything—everything—is good.
 God says it over and over, after each day of work.
 It’s good.

 Rule?
 The humans are not the Creator, but creations.
 They are not the King, but they bear the King’s image, and thus, they are given charge to rule over all of creation on God’s behalf.
 Care for it.
 Cultivate it.
-Unpack the potential latent in the world.
+Unpack the potential that is latent in the world.
 Make something of it.
-This is the human task.
-This is what it means to be human.
+This is the human task—this is what it means to be human.

 Creation was good each of the previous five days, but now God adds onto that statement.
 Now, when he looks over his creation, teeming with life and beauty, he sees his image bearers there, ready to to make something of it, to steward everything for God’s glory, and he says it is very good.